Yousef782761/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The command tail outputs the content by default the last 10 line in a file but the number of lines the wished to be displayed can be adjusted
-The command head by default prints the first 10 lines inside a file which is here /etc/passwd The command sed -n \'3p\' modifies the text to get the only line required to be printet or displayed
+The command head by default prints the first 10 lines inside a file which is here /etc/passwd The command sed -n \'3p\' modifies the text to get the only line required to be printet or displayed In the previous line for task 6 i didn't notice that i should not use sed so i used awk